 |About Hockey East

-WOMEN'S HOCKEY EAST CELEBRATES IT'S 19TH SEASON IN 2020-21
+HOCKEY EAST CELEBRATES IT'S 22ND SEASON IN 2023-24

+As women’s ice hockey steadily expanded from its original status as an emerging sport to its current position as an established NCAA championship sport, it became apparent that Hockey East needed to consider sponsoring a separate league to accommodate its five member schools that initially had varsity programs for women: Boston College, Maine, New Hampshire, Northeastern and Providence.
 Discussions about this proposed league continued until a split in the Eastern College Athletic Conference grouped the five aforementioned programs into a separate league alongside three other unaffiliated programs.
 This newly formed eight-team division was dubbed the ECAC Women’s Eastern League.
 Seeking league solidarity, administrators from the five Hockey East institutions acted almost immediately to create a new conference.

 Expediting the process in the interest of the participating teams, the league, and the sport itself, Commissioner Joe Bertagna worked with a selected task force to successfully prepare the Hockey East women’s league for launch in the 2002-03 season, two years ahead of schedule.
 An important part of that process was the acceptance of an invitation extended to the University of Connecticut to join the newly formed league as its sixth active member.

-In 2005, the Women’s Hockey East Association welcomed the addition of two additional teams to its growing family: Boston University and the University of Vermont.
+In 2005, the Hockey East women’s league welcomed the addition of two additional teams to its growing family: Boston University and the University of Vermont.
 For BU, it marked the inaugural season for women’s hockey as a varsity sport.
 The league athletic directors voted in June of 2012 to expand the playoff format, allowing all eight teams within the conference to qualify for the playoffs beginning after the 2012-13 regular season.
 The significant jump was contrasted with six teams and four teams in previous seasons.

-Perhaps the proudest legacy that the Women’s Hockey East Association has established is the Hockey Humanitarian Award.
+Perhaps the proudest legacy that the Hockey East women’s league has established is the Hockey Humanitarian Award.
 The most prestigious off-ice honor, and arguably the highest overall honor in the sport, the Hockey Humanitarian Award recognizes college hockey’s finest citizen each year and encompasses both male and female athletes in all divisions.
 Its winners have demonstrated outstanding contributions to society through leadership in charity work and volunteerism.
 Northeastern senior forward Missy Elumba was the 2009 recipient, as the fifth Hockey East student-athlete to receive the prestigious honor.
 Elumba was the 14th all-time recipient and joined former Husky goaltender Chanda Gunn, who received the award in 2004, as the second athlete in Northeastern women’s hockey history.
 BC’s Sarah Carlson received the award in 2005, making Women’s Hockey East the first league to boast back-to-back winners.

 CONTACT HOCKEY EAST